isomerpages/moe-etd-tflb/pages/Choose Your Own Adventure Immersive Learning Toolkit.md

 <center><h2 id="innovation">Our Innovation</h2></center>
 <center><b>Choose-your-own-adventure Immersive Learning Toolkit (CYOA-ILT)</b> is a lesson design toolkit.
 It provides you with scaffolds for crafting stories that immerse students in first-person narratives.</center>
 <center>Through these narratives, students are able to make active decisions related to real-world issues.
-Depending on these decisions, students will experience the consequences of their choice through different outcomes.
-We hope this will inspire curiosity and develop students’ ability to appreciate multiple perspectives towards complex, multifaceted issues.</center>
+Depending on these decisions, students will experience the consequences of their choice through different outcomes.</center>
+<center>We hope this will inspire curiosity and develop students’ ability to appreciate multiple perspectives towards complex, multifaceted issues.</center>

 <center><h3>Immersive Learning Toolkit</h3></center>